PlayForm/Maintain/README.md

 Maintain Dispatch Repository1 Repository2
 ```

-Enables / disables all the features that GitHub offers for all the repositories
+`Enable` / `Disable` all the features that GitHub offers for all the repositories
 that you have access to:

 ```sh
 Maintain Edit
 ```

-Creates a `Node.yml` file in the `.github/workflows` directory for each
+Create a `Node.yml` file in the `.github/workflows` directory for each
 repository that has a `package.json` file.

 ```sh
 Maintain Node
 ```

-Creates a `NPM.yml` file in the `.github/workflows` directory for each
+Create a `NPM.yml` file in the `.github/workflows` directory for each
 repository that has a `package.json` file.

 ```sh
 Maintain NPM
 ```

-Creates a `Rust.yml` file in the `.github/workflows` directory for each
+Create a `Rust.yml` file in the `.github/workflows` directory for each
 repository that has a `Cargo.toml` file.

 ```sh
 Maintain Rust
 ```

-Runs all workflow tasks.
+Run all workflow tasks.

 ```sh
 Maintain Workflow